I’ve been doing Peloton bootcamp ever since they added Floor Bootcamp with Jess and Selena into their on-demand programs.

 On the cardio part, simply walk up and down the stairs.
 After the cardio is done, grab the weights and continue with the circuit.

-TIP: To make it more challenging take a step every second step.
+PRO TIP: To make it more challenging take a step every second step.
 This will get your heart rate higher and mimic a higher-intensity run.

 This way you have enough time to catch your breath after lifting weights and you can slowly build up the intensity until you’re fully ready for running.

 I like this option because you can even combine running with walking, based on how you feel that day.
-On the days where you have more energy, you can implement run.
-And on the days where you feel low simply stick to walking.
+On the days when you have more energy, you can implement run.

-TIP: To make it more challenging, hold the weight with both hands in front of your chest or wear a weighted vest.
+PRO TIP: To make it more challenging, hold the weight with both hands in front of your chest or wear a weighted vest.
 This will increase your heart rate and transform a simple walk into a power walk.

 If your only cardio equipment is a recumbent bike you can still improvise.
 A recumbent bike doesn’t allow you for higher output like the regular bike.

 You can still add more resistance and cadence.
 Set up your weights close by to get easy access when you transition from cardio to strength part.

-I personally think that peloton bootcamp is one of the best on-demand classes that is available on the web.
+- I personally think that peloton bootcamp is one of the best on-demand classes that is available on the web.

-Plus, it can be done with any piece of equipment.
-All you just need a bit of imagination to transform your regular and boring workouts into the power training that burns fat and build muscle like no tomorrow.
+- All you just need is a bit of imagination to transform your regular and boring workouts into the power training that burns fat and builds strength like no tomorrow.